-PMA or an independent party.
-The PMA shall only accept requests from

-4.2.1 Performing Identification Upon receiving the Certificate application, the CA or RA shall verify the identity of the Applicant in accordance with Sections 3.2 and 3.3 of this CP: and Authentication Verify the authority of the Applicant and the integrity of the information in the Certificate request; Functions Generate and sign a Certificate, if all Certificate requirements have been met (in the case of a RA, have the CA sign the Certificate); and Make the Certificate available to the Subscriber.
-The Certificate request may contain an already built ("to-be-signed") Certificate.
+4.2.1 Performing Identification and Authentication Functions

+Upon receiving the Certificate application, the CA or RA shall verify the identity of the Applicant in accordance with Sections 3.2 and 3.3 of this CP:

+- Verify the authority of the Applicant and the integrity of the information in the Certificate request; - Generate and sign a Certificate, if all Certificate requirements have been met (in the case of a RA, have the CA sign the Certificate); and - Make the Certificate available to the Subscriber.

+The Certificate request may contain an already built ("to-be-signed")

+Certificate.
 Such a Certificate will not be signed until all verifications and modifications, if any, have been completed to the CA's satisfaction.

 Prior to Certificate Issuance, Applicant shall be required to agree to the requirements that they shall protect the Private Key and use the Certificate and Private Key for authorized purposes only.

+4.2.2 Approval or Rejection of Certificate

+Applications

+The CA or RA shall be responsible for:

+- Verifying the information is correct and accurate; - Ensuring the I&A requirements as defined in Section 3.1 and 3.2 of this CP have been followed; - Ensuring the application process requirements as defined in Sections 4.1 have been met; and - Approve or Reject the application.

+4.2.3 Time to Process Certificate Applications

+For all Medium Assurances and PIV-I Assurances, application processing from the time the complete Certificate application is posted on the CA or RA system to Certificate Issuance shall take no more than 30 days.

+4.3 Certificate Issuance

-4.2.2 Approval or The CA or RA shall be responsible for: Rejection of Verifying the information is correct and accurate; Certificate Applications Ensuring the I&A requirements as defined in Section 3.1 and 3.2 of this CP have been followed; Ensuring the application process requirements as defined in Sections 4.1 have been met; and Approve or Reject the application.
-4.2.3 Time to Process Certificate Applications For all Medium Assurances and PIV-I Assurances, application processing from the time the complete Certificate application is posted on the CA or RA system to Certificate Issuance shall take no more than 30 days.
-4.3 Certificate Issuar nce 4.3.1 CA and RA Actions During Certificate The CA shall authenticate a Certificate request, ensure that the Public Key is bound to the correct Subscriber, obtain a proof of possession of the Private Key, ensure all fields and extensions are properly populated, then generate a Certificate, and finally provide the Certificate to the Subscriber.
-Issuance After generation and verification, the CA shall publish the Certificate to a Repository in accordance with this CP.
+4.3.1 CA and RA Actions During Certificate Issuance

+The CA shall authenticate a Certificate request, ensure that the Public Key is bound to the correct Subscriber, obtain a proof of possession of the Private Key, ensure all fields and extensions are properly populated, then generate a Certificate, and finally provide the Certificate to the Subscriber.

+After generation and verification, the CA shall publish the Certificate to a Repository in accordance with this CP.

 Certificates that contain the UUID in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP).

+4.3.2 Notification

-4.3.2 Notification to Subscriber of Certificate Issuance A CA shall notify a Subscriber of Certificate Issuance.
+to Subscriber of Certificate Issuance

+A CA shall notify a Subscriber of Certificate Issuance.